This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 We love to cook with ground turkey because it is not only healthier for you, but it is much cheaper too.
 The ground turkey takes on the flavor of all the other ingredients and makes a delicious chili recipe.

 You can also try this recipe in your crockpot.
 The flavors still blend perfectly and your family will come home to dinner done.
+If you love this ground turkey slow cooker recipe, check out these 18 Easy Ground Turkey Soup Recipes.

 Can I substitute ground turkey for ground beef in chili?